monkbai/DNN-decompiler/README.md

 #### Decompilation Correctness
 ![example-input-img](cat.png)

-After decompilation, the DNN model is rebuild with decompiled model structure and extracted parameters. [decompile_eval.sh](decompile_eval.sh) will run each rebuilt model (implemented in pytorch) and the original DNN executable with the above example image in binary format as input.
+After decompilation, the DNN model is rebuild with decompiled model structure and extracted parameters (stored in .json format). [decompile_eval.sh](decompile_eval.sh) will run each rebuilt model (implemented in pytorch) and the original DNN executable with the above example image in binary format as input.
 The output would be like this:
 ```
  - vgg16_tvm_v09_O3
  - Rebuilt model output: